mindplay-dk/TemplateStubs/README.md

 TemplateStubs
 =============

-ProcessWire plug-in that generates stub classes for IDE support in Templates.
+ProcessWire module that generates stub classes for IDE support.

 This is a useful tool for Template development for those using IDEs with static analysis, such as PhpStorm, NetBeans, etc.